felinx/pdf2imgpdf/README.md

 pdf2imgpdf converts PDF like Mac Preview.

-- it converts every PDF page to PNG
+- It converts every PDF page to PNG
-- then it assembles those images to a new PDF
+- Then, it assembles those images to a new PDF

 ### Requirement: